nidhaloff/igel/README.rst

         type: classification    # type of the problem you want to solve. | possible values: [regression, classification]
         algorithm: NeuralNetwork    # which algorithm you want to use. | type igel algorithms in the Terminal to know more
         arguments: default          # model arguments: you can check the available arguments for each model by running igel help in your terminal
+        use_cv_estimator: false     # if this is true, the CV class of the specific model will be used if it is supported
+        cross_validate:
+            cv: # number of kfold (default 5)
+            n_jobs:   # The number of CPUs to use to do the computation (default None)
+            verbose: # The verbosity level. (default 0)

     # target you want to predict
     target: